planetarian/KCDocumentation/KCCacheProxy.md

 3) Select the `cache-YYYY-MM-DD.zip` file you downloaded in step #1, and click Open.

-4) Wait for the message in the proxy log confirming success of the cache dump import.
+4) The import process may take some time, and the window may appear to freeze in the meantime.
+This is normal.
+Wait for the message in the proxy log confirming success of the cache dump import.

 5) Repeat steps 2 through 4 for each of the `cache-diff-...` files downloaded in step #1, *in order from oldest to newest*.